Free Entry

 How to Find it: The barn can be reached on foot via the left hand pedestrian gate adjacent to the driveway of Leigh Court, which is privately owned.

-Facilities: On Sunday afternoons from 29th May - 28th August 2022 (inclusive), neighbouring St Edburga Church will be serving cream teas in the afternoons between 3pm and 5pm.
-Further afield Witley Court has a shop, a tearoom and toilet facilities.
+Facilities: On Sunday afternoons from 25th May - 31st August 2025 (inclusive), neighbouring St Edburga Church will be serving cream teas between 3pm and 5pm.
+Further afield Witley Court has a shop and toilet facilities.
+Also, a tearoom is open daily from April to October.

 Plan a Great Day Out